jeraldlyh/discord-ticketing/README.md

 ## Overview
 This is a rewrite version of [discord-modmail](https://github.com/jeraldlyh/discord-modmail) due to the breaking changes released by Discord where all bots are expected to migrate over to Slash Commands by April 2022.
-Discord modmail serves as a shared inbox for server moderators to communicate with users in a seamless way.
+Discord ticketing serves as a shared inbox for server moderators to communicate with users in a seamless way via a ticketing system.

 ## How does it work?
 User is able to raise a ticket by interacting with the buttons on a support message which consists of various support categories configured by the server.
 A subsequent text channel will be created between both the user and support staffs that has the corresponding role belonging to the support category.